torizoemitchell/q2-assessment-practice2/README.md

 You are responsible for:

 - [ ] Forking and cloning this GitHub Repo.
+- [ ] Creating the test and development databases locally.
 - [ ] Database Migration.
 - [ ] Database Seed Data.
 - [ ] RESTful API to handle messages resource.